ishita1864/joint-learning-interpretability/README.md

 In this paper, we build a system that helps crisis management authorities in providing timely aid to those in need, in times of a natural disaster.
 By jointly learning from the graph and textual data, we also look into the interpretability of this joint-learning scheme.
 Interpretability provides us with a solid justification for the results we obtain from machine learning models.

+For more details and results, please go through the slide deck present in this repository.

 Motivation:

 ![Screenshot 2023-07-08 at 1 04 07 AM](https://github.com/ishita1864/joint-learning-interpretability/assets/62196026/155109ea-9ffd-4a50-9378-b7505170f49e)